ak-699/ak-699/README.md

 - 👋 Hi, I’m @ak-699
 - 👀 I’m interested in Web Development and AWS services.
 - 🌱 I’m currently learning Fullstack Web Development and AWS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting web projects and AWS solutions.
 - 📫 How to reach me: kumar699.abhishek@gmail.com
 - 😄 Fun fact: College student in 4th year at National Institute of Warangal, India